 If you have individual folders that are over the 20 GB size limit, or contain more than 10,000 files, then you can try the following instead:

 - Split up the contents of the folder by creating new folders and moving some of the files to these new folders and downloading them separately.

-- Download the Dropbox desktop client and sync the contents of your Dropbox to a folder on your local system.
+- Download the Dropbox desktop client and sync the contents of your Dropbox to a folder on your PC.